 Driving in Chicago doesn’t have to be scary

 Getting around Chicago takes time and practice, and if you follow our tips, you’ll have much less to worry about.
 Whether you’re driving into town for the weekend or have recently moved here, you’ll find that getting around isn’t that scary once you get used to it.
-You may eventually find that you prefer not to even use a car for your daily errands or commute.
+You may eventually find that you don’t need to use a car in Chicago for your daily errands or commute.

 However, there will always be a time when having a car comes in handy.
 If you don’t own a car and want to avoid the high cost of car rental, check out car sharing in Chicago through Avail.
 Car sharing works similarly to renting, but Avail has dozens of neighborhood locations with contactless pick-up and drop-off.
 No waiting in line means you can get on your way faster.
 Avail vehicles are owned by locals, and they’re all cleaned, inspected and offer insurance protection from Allstate to ensure you have a safe and pleasant trip.